XDarkPhoenixes/Group_10/README.md

 ### How Data Was Split into Training and Testing Sets

-We used the train_test_split function to split the data into testing and training sets, example code follows: <br>
+Given the project's goal to predict customer churn, the Churn_Yes column was defined as the dependent variable (y) and the train_test_split() function was used to split the data into testing and training sets: <br>
 ```
 # Split our preprocessed data into out features and target arrays
 y = Telco_df["Churn_Yes"].values